fengzhao/skopeo/README.md

  * Syncing an external image repository to an internal registry for air-gapped deployments.
  * When required by the repository, skopeo can pass the appropriate credentials and certificates for authentication.

- Skopeo operates on the following image and repository types:
+ Skopeo operate on the following image and repository types:

  * containers-storage:docker-reference
          An image located in a local containers/storage image store.
 Both the location and image store are specified in /etc/containers/storage.conf.
 (This is  the backend for [Podman](https://podman.io), [CRI-O](https://cri-o.io), [Buildah](https://buildah.io) and friends)